theo-armour/agenda/0-agenda.md

 ## Whenever

 * +++
-* Rebuttal post to throe out all your lists substack post
+* Rebuttal post to throw out all your lists substack post
 * HH Dining service ~ Drawing of the month
 * Display: pack up
 * Cynthia M